QueenieCplusplus/Spanner/README.md

     to the "CommandLineUtil" project which is part of the dotnet-doc-samples Github repository and provides a useful "verbmap" extension to the CommandLineParser.

+ 2.4, run the C# App =>

+      $dotnet run

+      [output]

+     ScoreBoard 1.0.0
+     Copyright (C) 2020 ScoreBoard

+     ERROR(S):
+      No verb selected.

+      create     Create a sample Cloud Spanner database along with sample 'Players' and 'Scores' tables in your project.

+      help       Display more information on a specific command.

+      version    Display version information.